Spencer-Easton/Addon-OAuthflow-Example/README.md

-#####This is a demonstration project showing how to initiale an OAuth flow from an Add-on.
+#####This is a demonstration project showing how to initiate an OAuth flow from an Add-on.
 ####Setup
 1) Add the library `MswhXl8fVhTFUH_Q3UOJbXvxhMjh3Sh48`
 2) Run the function `logRedirectUri` found in OAuth.gs.
 Record the returned value for later.
 This is a work around for a current issue with the IDE displaying the incorrect project id.